 J.D.
-Williams’ Library’s 3D Printer is available to all UM students, faculty, and staff to print three-dimensional, plastic objects using designs uploaded from a digital file (see the Submitting a 3D Print Job tab for more details on acceptable file types).
+Williams’ Library’s 3D Printer is available to all UM students, faculty, and staff to print three-dimensional, plastic objects using designs uploaded from a digital file (see the Submit a 3D Print Job tab for more details on acceptable file types).

 Guidelines for 3D Printing

 - The printer may only be used for lawful purposes.
 The public will not be allowed to print any object that is:

 - prohibited by any local, state, or federal law

 - unsafe, harmful, dangerous, or poses an immediate threat to others

 - obscene or otherwise inappropriate for the library or university environment

 - in violation of another individual or company’s intellectual property rights.

 - in violation of the Creed